invariantlabs-ai/docs/docs/explorer/index.md

 First, navigate to the <img class='inline-invariant' src="assets/logo.svg"/> [Invariant Explorer](https://explorer.invariantlabs.ai) and create an account via GitHub Sign-In.

+If you prefer to keep your data local, you can also [self-host Explorer](./self-hosted.md) on your own infrastructure.

+## 2. Create an API Key

 Once you have created an account, go to your [User Settings](https://explorer.invariantlabs.ai/settings) and generate an API key.

 Make note of your API key, as you will need it to authenticate your uploads.
 If you're running in a shell, you can export the API key now as an environment variable: